-15.The quorum of Board of Directors is prescribed in the Articles of Association that there must be directors attending the meeting not less than half of the whole directors to form a quorum.
-The decision shall be made with majority votes.
-The Board's Charter additionally provides that not less than two-thirds of all directors should be in the meeting to resolve an important matter.
+The quorum of Board of Directors is prescribed in the Articles of Association that there must be directors attending the meeting not less than half of the whole directors to form a quorum.
+To set the policy on the minimum quorum of the Board of Directors by providing that, to vote at themeeting, the Director must be present at least twothirds of all members.